omics-datascience/modulector/README.md

 In order to sort you must specify the parameter `ordering=fieldToSort`, if you want to sort descending you must add a `-` before the field name.
 You can specify several fields to sort separated by *commas*.

-For example, if you want to consume the [miRNA interactions](#mirna-interactions) service by sorting by `score` descendingly and by `gene` ascendingly you can access the URL:
+For example, if you want to consume the [miRNA interactions](#mirna-interactions) service by sorting by `score` descending and by `gene` ascending you can access the URL:

 `http://modulector.org/mirna-interactions/?ordering=-score,gene`